copperspice/doxypress/README.md

 Classes and Containers

 * DoxyPress links with the CopperSpice libraries
-* Removed all Qt 2 classes and containers
+* Removed all old Qt classes and containers
 * Refactored to use value based containers instead of pointer based containers
 * For improved memory management variadic templates and shared pointers are used
 * Source code reformatted for improved readability